lizgarces/Online-Resume/README.md

 ___
 - Please make sure that all the files were copied in the correct folder.
 - This project was made and tested in Google Chrome, Windows 10 home.
 Any other platform / configuration may present problems during the execution.
 - The Google map is not showing information about my work places.
-This is because the Google API needs a confidential KEY to wotk that is not included in this files fro security.
+This is because the Google API needs a confidential KEY to work that is not included in this files fro security.

 ## License
 ___